BFD Configuration

 Basic Elements For Monitoring

-You can use the show bfd commands to watch for BFD sessions.
+You can use the show bfd neighbor commands to watch for BFD neighbors.

-Following commands gives detailed BFD information about the BFD sessions status and statistics.
+Following commands gives detailed BFD information about the BFD neighbors status and statistics.

 Status: up